chrisly42/cajon-plugin/README.md

 ## Conversion of JUnit assertions to AssertJ

-The plugin also supports the conversion of the most common JUnit 4 assertions to AssertJ.
+The plugin also supports the conversion of the most common JUnit 4 and JUnit 5 assertions to AssertJ.

 ## Wrong use of AssertJ